Chapter 3 : Love rule #3

 I bounded over to the Gryffindor table to be confronted with gloomy, yawning faces.
-Pouring myself a coffee, I grinned and nudged the person nearest to me, who happened to be Freddie.
+Pouring myself a coffee, I grinned and nudged the person nearest to me, who happened to be Fred.

-“You're the craziest bird I know,” I heard him mumble, and I poured him some coffee in response.
+“You're the craziest person I know,” I heard him mumble, and I poured him some coffee in response.

-I smiled at him.
-Of course I’ll help!
-I said as much, and he grinned at me and shoved his elbow in my side so that I was pushed unceremoniously into the person sitting next to me.
+"Hey," I protested, frowning, "Essays are a great learning tool.
+If you just -" Fred interrupted me, shoving his elbow in my side so that I was pushed unceremoniously into the person sitting next to me.

-Turning around to apologize to whomever I'd been shoved into, I found myself face to face with Malfoy.
+I shoved him back and turned around to apologize to whomever I'd been shoved into, and found myself face to face with Malfoy.
 His wide blue eyes were amused and he had his usual eyebrow raised.
 One day, I was going to wax it off just when he least expected.
 Merlin, he annoyed me.

-“When is the first quiddich game?” one of the girls from my old dorm asked from where she was sitting beside Callie.
-Her name was Anna Hart, and she was lovely.
+“When is the first quidditch game?”
+Anna Hart, a fellow seventh year Gryffindor, asked.
 She was definitely asking the right question to the right people, too.
-The majority of the Gryffindor quiddich team was sitting in the vicinity.
-Callie, Sophie, Malfoy, Fred and Albus.
+The majority of the Gryffindor quidditch team was sitting in the vicinity.
+Callie, Sophie, Malfoy, Fred and Albus were all on the team.
 The other two players, a beater and a chaser, were in the years below and not in the hall yet.

-“End of October,” Callie the captain said, and I knew straight away that any chance for normal, school-centred conversation was gone.
-The moment quiddich was mentioned, the end result was usually a screaming match between players or a brawl.
+“End of October,” Callie said immediately, and I knew straight away that any chance for normal, school-centred conversation was gone.
+The moment quidditch was mentioned, the end result was usually a screaming match between players or a brawl.
 Malfoy even put down his newspaper in honour of the occasion.

 With a sigh, I pushed back my chair and picked my bag up.
-May as well get to my first class of the day.
 Timetables had been handed out the night before, and I had transfiguration first up.
-It’s not that I don’t like quiddich – I love it – but on the first day of the school year, I had more important things to think about.
+It’s not that I don’t like quidditch – I love it – but on the first day of the school year, I had more important things to think about.

 I made my way through the almost-deserted halls until I found the right classroom on the opposite side of the school.
 Everyone was still in their dorms or down at breakfast, so all I could hear was a bird outside the window and the occasional clank from a suit of armour.
-With a happy sigh, I slid down the wall, pulled out a book and started to read.
-Bliss.
+I grabbed a book from my bag and started reading, jogging up and down the nearest staircase at the same time.

 Previous Chapter Next Chapter